-INFRINGEMENTS Assaulting (judge, official, event staff, other competitors, media, public) PENALTIES \$1000 and suspension Derogatory or rude gestures or comments to judges, team officials, event staff, media, and public \$150 Destruction or abuse of judging sheets or heat sheets \$150 Abuse of contest equipment or event property \$150 plus costs Abuse of own equipment during event or in contest area \$150 Damage to property in event locality \$500 plus costs and suspension Damage to the sport of surfing due to misbehaviour \$250 to \$1000 and/or suspension Unsporting conduct Fine of \$250-\$1000, Disqualification or both Replacement of Team Registration Wristband without return of the old band Cost of Entry Fee: \$200 Illegal obtainment of Team Registration Wristband Cost of Double Entry Fee: \$400 TECHNICAL INFRINGEMENTS PENALITES Catching a wave in excess of wave count \$25 per wave Knowingly wearing contest vest incorrectly \$125 Failure to have National Flag sticker on equipment \$50/ surfboard used in event or media outlet Failure to have ISA sticker on equipment \$50/ surfboard used in event or media outlet Failure to wear vest until the return to Beach Marshall area after heats \$100 Surfing in contest area during heats Fine of \$100-\$1000, disqualification or both Surfing during prior (i.e. entering water early without permission) \$100 or following heats // wave, disqualification or both pending severity Surfers caddie rides a wave \$100/ wave Third party help to competitor [ie. return board] \$100, if no advantage. \$100 plus interference, if advantage is gained.
+the surfer in question will lose the points that would accide to the team score.
+INFRINGEMENTS Assaulting (judge, official, event staff, other competitors, media, public) PENALTIES \$1000 and suspension Derogatory or rude gestures or comments to judges, team officials, event staff, media, and public \$250 Destruction or abuse of judging sheets or heat sheets \$250 Abuse of contest equipment or event property \$250 Abuse of own equipment during event or in contest area \$250 Damage to property in event locality \$500 plus costs and suspension Damage to the sport of surfing due to misbehaviour \$250 to \$1000 and/or suspension Unsporting conduct Fine of \$250-\$1000, Disqualification or both Replacement of Team Registration Wristband without return of the old band Cost of Entry Fee: \$300 Illegal obtainment of Team Registration Wristband Cost of Double Entry Fee: \$600 DENALIZEO TECHNICAL INFRINGEMENTS Catching a wave in excess of wave count PENALITES \$25 per wave

+Knowingly wearing contest vest incorrectly

+Failure to have National Flag sticker on equipment

+Failure to have ISA sticker on equipment \$50/ surfboard used in event or media outlet

+Failure to wear vest until the return to Beach Marshall area after heats \$100 severity or following heats

+Surfing in contest area during heats Fine of \$100-\$1000, disqualification or both

+Surfing during prior (i.e. entering water early without permission) \$100/ wave, disqualification or both pending possible disqualification, if advantage is gained.